Best Way to Wipe a Hard Drive Clean and Erase Everything on Mac

 Preparation: if you want to erase an external hard drive or a USB flash, connect the device to your Mac computer first.
 Be sure that your Mac can recognize the device.

-Step 1: free download Stellar Wipe and install the application on your Mac machine (e.g. MacBook Pro, iMac, etc.).
-Follow the instruction to install the app.
+Step 1: get Stellar Wipe and install the application on your Mac machine (e.g. MacBook Pro, iMac, etc.).
+Follow the instructions to install the app.

 Step 4: here you’ll see a list of wiping algorithms supported by the app.
 Click each algorithm and read the description that comes with it.
-You don’t have to understand these algos perfectly.
+You don’t have to understand these algorithms and techy terms.
 The general rule is, the more passes or overwrites it conducts, the harder the erased drive or files can be recovered.

 If you intend to wipe several specific files or folders, make sure you select “File Wipe” option in step 2.
 Then follow the guide shown in the software interface, you shouldn’t have any problems handling it on your own.